How to Grow Sage Indoors

 Growing Sage Indoors: Preparing your Planter & Watering Schedule for Sage

 Growing sage indoors is quite easy, except in moist soil conditions.
 The roots are not accustomed to being too wet and will rot in boggy conditions.
-On the other hand, if the soil dries out completely the roots will die back and the plant won’t recover.
+On the other hand, if the soil dries out completely, the roots will die back and the plant won’t recover.
 This can catch you off guard because the plant’s not very expressive (its leaves don’t wilt) so it will look fine right up until it dies.

 A Ceramic Self Watering Planter filled with a free-draining potting mix self-regulates to keep the soil on the drier side, but with a little consistent moisture (and means no watering guesswork for you).
 Careful of wick-based self-watering planters with Sage – as they tend to be too wet.